 By Dr. Paul Jerard, E-RYT 500, YACEP

-Are energy cultivation and pranayama similar?
-Yes, and here’s why: “Prana” is a Sanskrit word that refers to energy.
-It’s not the energy that we normally think of, such as the energy that comes from a battery or power plant; it’s a much more subtle form of energy that runs throughout our bodies.
 You can think of it as “life force.”
-In Yoga, the word “prana” is used, but the same concept is present in many forms of philosophy, religion and medicine that arose in Asia.
+In Yoga, the word “prana” is used, but the same concept is present in many forms of philosophy, religion, and medicine that arose in Asia.
 In Chinese medicine, it’s called “chi” or “qi.”
 In some forms of Buddhism, it’s translated as “energy wind” or “inner wind.”
-Regardless of what it’s called, moving, strengthening and cleansing our prana is one of the primary goals, if not the primary goal, of Yoga – not to mention the goal of Tai Chi, Qigong, acupuncture, Reiki, some forms of massage and meditative practices.

-“Yama” has many meanings, but we may think of a control or self-restraint, such as the Yamas mentioned in the Yoga Sutras.
+“Yama” has many meanings, but we may think of control or self-restraint, such as the Yamas mentioned in the Yoga Sutras.
 “Ayam” is also a Sanskrit word.
 It means extending or drawing out.
-Put together, pranayam or pranayama refers to a family of breathing techniques practiced in Yoga that are designed to regulate one’s energy level in order to improve physical and mental health.
-For those interested in the more spiritual side of Yoga, pranayama opens a doorway into our more spiritual nature, by opening the mind and body connection.
-In some forms of Yoga, pranayama is practiced in conjunction with mantra recitation and other forms of meditation.
+Put together, pranayam or pranayama refers to a family of breathing techniques practiced in Yoga designed to regulate one’s energy level to improve physical and mental health.

 Pranayama with a Different Face

-In martial arts, chi cultivation (a form of pranayama) is practiced to harness power in many ways.
-Chi cultivation is essential in all martial arts.
-One of the methods is to stand in a Horse Stance, which any Yoga practitioner would recognize as being similar to Goddess Pose (Utkata Konasana).
-The point is practice energy cultivation through controlled breathing and try to forget the physical burden placed on the legs.
-In some styles of Kung Fu, masters would use this as a test of patience for beginners.
-Those who became frustrated easily would leave and claim they learned nothing, but those who did not give up became students.
+The point is to practice energy cultivation through controlled breathing and try to forget the physical burden on the legs.
+In some styles of kung fu, masters use this as a test of patience for beginners.
+Those who become frustrated quickly leave and claim they learned nothing, but those who do not give up become students.

 Benefits of Pranayama as a Science